The Ultimate Guide to Apartment Marketing Ideas in 2026

 Handwritten Thank You Letters

-Handwritten thank you letters have become somewhat of a lost art form.
-Think about sending a thank you letter to every hot prospect that tours your community.
 Also, send a thank you and welcome letter after a new resident moves in.
-Hand-written letters sent via mail are more likely to get opened too, as people will know it’s not typical junk mail.
+Handwritten letters sent via mail are more likely to get opened, too, as people will know it’s not typical junk mail.

 The Nine Word Email for Apartment Marketing

-This tip will help you to improve your open rates—by 5 to 10%.
+This tip will help you to improve your open rates by 5 to 10%.
 For example, you’ve built an email list of interested prospects for a new development soon to open.
 You send an email blast out to this list with updates.
-However, not everyone is going to open your email (that only happens in a perfect world…).

 Next step: Wait three days and then go to your email solution (MailChimp, Constant Contact, CRM) and resend the email to everyone who didn’t open the first one.
 Just make sure to change the subject line!